-If Claims Made, retroactive date must be the same or before date of original University-PSA/SDA/UHS/SOE Charter Contract.
+COVERAGE REQUIREMENTS General or Public Liability (GL) Must be Occurrence form Must include Sexual Abuse & Molestation coverage which can be Occurrence or Claims Made.
+If this coverage is Claims Made the Retroactive Date must be the same or before date of original University PSA/SDA/UHS/SOE contract.
 If this coverage is Claims Made, and the PSA/SDA/UHS/SOE goes out of business, the PSA/SDA/UHS/SOE needs to purchase the longest-available tail coverage.
-This requirement could be stated in the exit language of the Charter Contract with the PSA/SDA/UHS/SOE. \$1,000,000 per occurrence & \$3,000,000 aggregate.
-In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
-University must be included as an Additional Insured with Primary and Non-Contributory Coverage.
+This requirement could be stated in the exit language of the Charter Contract with the PSA/SDA/UHS/SOE.
+Must include Corporal Punishment coverage. \$1,000,000 per occurrence & \$2,000,000 aggregate.